amuramoto/FB-Sample-Apps/FB-login/README.md

 ## Running this Sample

 1. Download it.
+2. Set your site domain in app setting (see below)
-2. Run `npm install`
+3. Run `npm install`
-3. Run `node index.js` to start server of localhost
+4. Run `node index.js` to start server of localhost
-4. Open `index.html` in your browser
+5. Open `index.html` in your browser
-5. Click the button!
+6. Click the button!

-### Running on Localhost
+### Setting Your Site Domain

-To run this on localhost, do the following in your FB app settings:
+To run this on your website, do the following in your FB app settings (localhost used as an example):

 1. In 'Settings' > 'Basic', click '+Add Platform'
 2. Click 'Website'